How To Balance The pH Of Your Hair For A Healthy Look

 • Alkaline hair is often characterized by a dry, itchy, and flaky scalp.
 It disrupts the natural sebum protection mechanism and makes your hair vulnerable to infections.

 • Bleaches and hair dyes contain alkaline ingredients essential for pigment deposition.
-However, these also can upset the natural pH of your hair and cause cuticle damage.
+However, it is crucial to look after your bleached hair.
+Be aware that these products also can upset the natural pH of your hair and cause cuticle damage.

 pH-balanced hair care products can gently cleanse the scalp of product build-up and dead skin cells without stripping the natural moisture and oils.
 These can also restore the optimum hair pH and make your hair smooth, shiny, and healthy.